ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/delete.rst

 .. attention::
     Only Workflow Events that have been manually added to a Case may be deleted.

-For example, the following query will delete the Workflow Event with ID 4:
+For example, the following request will delete the Workflow Event whose ID is 4:

 .. code::